Tuwasduliebst/Tuwasduliebst/README.md

 ---

 - Programming is not studying, it's practicing and training!!!
-- Tu, was du liebst, und liebe, what du tust!
+- Tu, was du liebst, und liebe, was du tust!
 - Memento Mori!
 - Carpe diem, quam minimum credula postero!